What is muscle tension?

 Stretching helps to relieve muscle rigidity and tension.
 This works by moving each joint through its range of motion and encouraging increased circulation through tight areas.
 WeStretch offers some great stretching routines that target specific pain points or that can work through all your joints in a holistic approach.

-One of the biggest keys to stretching out your sore spots is to moving your joints and muscles in every direction safely.
+One of the biggest keys to stretching out your sore spots is to move your joints and muscles in every direction safely.
 While you can try this yourself, we recommend following along with WeStretch’s physiotherapist-approved stretches, as to avoid potential injury!

 When your muscles are extremely tight and you are finding it hard to release them, use heat therapy to melt the tension away.
 This could be having a hot bath, applying a heating pad to an afflicted area, or bundling yourself up in warm clothes and blankets.